imar26/javascript-spreadsheet/README.md

 Click on the **Add Column** Button.
 New column will be added as the last column.

 ### Delete Row
-Click on any cell of the row that you want to delete.
+Double click on any cell of the row that you want to delete.
 Then click on **Delete Row** Button.
 The row will be deleted, and all the rows below that particular row will be updated with new row numbers.

 ### Delete Column
-Click on any cell of the column that you want to delete.
+Double click on any cell of the column that you want to delete.
 Then click on **Delete Column** Button.
 The column will be deleted, and all the columns after that particular column will be updated with new column names.

 ### Perform Arithmetic Operations (+,-,*,/,%)
 Randomly add numbers to any number of cells in the row and columns.
 Not necessary to fill in values in the all the cells.
 For example, you can put in values in few cells of one particular row and few cells of one particular column.